giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

 # Installing required auxiliary programs

 You need a number of tools for the build chain.
-We assume you have installed Ubuntu on your Windows machine.
+We assume you installed **Ubuntu** as your Linux version.
 If you installed some other Linux version, look at its documentation for how to install programs like the ones below):

-### Ubuntu (all this in one command)
+Install as follows (all this is one command):

 ```
 sudo apt-get install autoconf automake libtool libsaxonb-java python3-pip \